timdorr/tesla-api/docs/vehicle/state/guisettings.md

 # GUI Settings

+{% hint style='warning' %} This endpoint was depracted and returns 404. {% endhint %}

 ## GET `/api/1/vehicles/{id}/data_request/gui_settings`

 Returns various information about the GUI settings of the car, such as unit format and range display.